 If you plan to sign/lock a PDF created using the guidelines above, please digitally sign and lock the document only after you have ensured that the PDF is accessible.

-If you plan to create a fillable PDF form, we highly recommend that you use Adobe LiveCycle Designer instead of Adobe Acrobat Professional to do this.
-LiveCycle Designer makes it easier to add accessibility information to form fields but it is not included in our campus license.
-As an alternative, you may contact the ATI team to help you create an accessible PDF form.
+If you plan to create a fillable PDF form with signatures, we highly recommend that you use the campus solution DocuSign instead of a fillable PDF.
+As an alternative, you may use Adobe Acrobat Professional with the resources below or contact the ATI team to help you create an accessible PDF form.

 - Creating Accessible Excel files by Microsoft